SLC66A3

 Solute carrier family 66 member 3 is a gene in humans that encodes the protein SLC66A3.
 The function of the SLC66A3 protein is not yet well understood but belongs to a family of five evolutionarily related proteins, the SLC66 lysosomal amino acid transporters.
 SLC66A3 is localized to the endoplasmic reticulum and has four transmembrane domains.

 Gene

-The SLC66A3 is a gene consisting of 26,831 base pairs spanning from 11,155,467-11,178,856 on chromosome 2.
+The SLC66A3 is a gene consisting of 26,831 base pairs spanning from 11,155,467 to 11,178,856 on chromosome 2.
 SLC66A3 mapped to the plus strand at 2p25.1 and contains 7 exons.
 The SLC66A3 gene is neighbored by the genes ROCK2, C2orf50, and KCNF1.
 ROCK2 and C2orf50 are both located upstream of SLC66A3 whereas KCNF1 is located upstream.

 Transcripts

 SLC66A3 has 14 different mRNAs, there are 12 alternatively-spliced mRNAs that produce functional proteins and 2 unspliced variations that do not.
 The longest transcript is transcript variant 1 which produces the longest protein at 202 amino acids in length.